47 Hampstead Way

 Fine.
 Very warm.

 Eva and I to the Stephenson’s.
 Then with Aunt Eliza in chair.
 Eva rested.
 I took Aunt to Milthorpe’s.
 Read “Brothers Karamazov” (me: The final novel by Russian author Fyodor Dostoevsky) in p.m.
 Then out to tea at Sissie’s.
 Eva at home with Ella and Aunt Eliza.
-Rain on London in night.
+Raid on London in night.

 Thursday 14th October 1915